materials-data-facility/scythe/docs/source/contributor-guide.rst

     poetry install -E all

-Poetry wil create a dedicated virtual environment for the project and the MaterialsIO code will be installed in "editable" mode, so any changes you make to the code will be reflected when running tests, importing parsers, etc. It will use the default version of python available.
+Poetry wil create a dedicated virtual environment for the project and the Scythe code will be installed in "editable" mode, so any changes you make to the code will be reflected when running tests, importing parsers, etc. It will use the default version of python available.
-MaterialsIO is currently developed and tested against Python versions 3.8.12, 3.9.12, and 3.10.4.
+Scythe is currently developed and tested against Python versions 3.8.12, 3.9.12, and 3.10.4.
 We recommend using the `pyenv <https://github.com/pyenv/pyenv>`_ project to manage various python versions on your system if this does not match your system version of Python.
 It is required to use ``tox`` as well (see next paragraph).
 Make sure you install the versions